jmagman/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 If you opt to migrate your standard `flutter create`d project, follow the following steps:

-1. Remove the body of your `android/app/src/main/java/[your/package/name]/MainActivity.java` and change the `FlutterActivity` import.
+1a.
+If you don't have any of your own added code to `android/app/src/main/java/[your/package/name]/MainActivity.java`  - remove the body of your `MainActivity.java` and change the `FlutterActivity` import.
 The new `FlutterActivity` no longer requires manually registering your plugins.
 It will now perform the registration automatically when the underlaying `FlutterEngine` is created.

   ```diff
   // MainActivity.java